Saquib-Anjum/Interview-Practice-Hub/Backend-Interview-Q&A.md

 # 🚀 50 Backend Interview Questions with Detailed Answers

-Here’s a comprehensive list of 50 backend interview questions with detailed and advanced answers to help you prepare for your next backend development interview.
+Here's a comprehensive list of 50 backend interview questions with detailed and advanced answers to help you prepare for your next backend development interview.

 ## Node.js Questions